Course Overview

 Entry Requirements

-There are no formal academic entry requirements, however you must fulfill the following criteria:
+There are no formal academic entry requirements, however you should:

-• Be volunteering or employed within a clinical role in a veterinary practice for a minimum of 10 hours per week for the full duration of your course
+- Be volunteering, or employed within, a clinical role in a veterinary practice for a minimum of 10 hours per week for the duration of your course and have the support of your practice to undertake the course.

 Course Fees